History of slavery in Virginia: Formalized slavery

 A law making race-based slavery legal was passed in Virginia in 1661.

 It allowed any free person the right to own slaves.
 In 1662, the Virginia House of Burgesses passed a law that said a child was born a slave if the mother was a slave, based on partus sequitur ventrem.
 Specifically, "all children borne in this country shall be held bond or free only according to the condition of the mother."
 The new law in 1662 was an effort to define the status of non-English subjects in Virginia.
 It was passed in part because of a freedom suit in which Elizabeth Key, a mixed-race daughter of an Englishman, who had been baptized as Christian, won her freedom by a colonial decision.
 The law also resulted in freeing white fathers from any responsibilities toward their mixed-race children.
 If they owned them, they could put them to work or sell them.
 It also voided the previous prohibition against enslaving Christians.
 The colonial law was in contrast to English common law of the time that prevailed in England.
 Slavery created a racial caste associated with African descent regardless of a child's paternal ancestry.
 The principle became incorporated into state law when Virginia gained independence from Great Britain.

 Additional laws regarding slavery were passed in the seventeenth century and in 1705 were codified into Virginia's first slave code, An act concerning Servants and Slaves.
-The Virginia Slave Codes of 1705 stated that people who were not Christians, or were black, mixed-race, or Native Americans would to be classified as slaves (i.e., treated like personal property or chattel), and it was made illegal for white people to marry people of color.
+The Virginia Slave Codes of 1705 stated that people who were not Christians, or were black, mixed-race, or Native Americans would be classified as slaves (i.e., treated like personal property or chattel), and it was made illegal for white people to marry people of color.
 Slaveholders were given permission to punish enslaved people and would not be prosecuted if the slave died as a result.
 The law specified punishment, including whipping and death, for minor offenses and for criminal acts.
 Slaves needed written permission, known as passes, to leave their plantation.

 Servants, differentiated from slaves, had rights to safety, the receipt of food and goods at the end of their term of service, and to resolve legal issues first with a justice of the peace, then in court, if needed.
 Virginia had a longer list of offenses that a black person could commit than any other southern colony.
 Blacks did not benefit from legal procedures that would allow them to properly plead their case and prove their innocence, nor did they have the right to appeal decisions.